cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 ## The Problem

 Let's start with a circle, then draw a few [chords](https://en.wikipedia.org/wiki/Chord_(geometry)) on its circumference.
 For simplicity, assume no chords have any identical endpoints.
 Now let's assign a numeric label to each chord.
 Starting on the right end of the circle and moving counterclockwise, we can begin searching for chord endpoints.
 Every time we encounter the endpoint of a newly seen chord, we can assign that chord the next label.
-So, for instance, the first endpoint we see will be from Chord 0.
+For instance, the first endpoint we see will be from Chord 0.
 (If we encounter the other endpoint of an already-labeled chord, that doesn't impact our labeling.)
 This is illustrated in Figure 1.

 <p align="center" width="100%">
     <img width="100%" src="/assets/images/chord1.png"> <br>